johnnl15/EE282/Homework4.md

 ```

-My answer is 4494246 whih is less than the community's contig N50 of 21,485,538.
+My answer is 4494246 which is less than the community's contig N50 of 21,485,538.
 My question is, what does that mean?
 Why is it less than.
 Does it mean that my sequencing method is inferior to that of the community's?

 I then adapted prior script to plot on contiguity plot and compare with the contig and scaffold assemblies from Dr. Emerson's pipeline.

 ```
 #For cumulative
 outname=~/iso1_onp_a2_1kb_assemb